EvgeneOskin/evgeneoskin.github.io/README.md

 🌱 I’m currently learning tensorflow, natural language processing, Rust, and Tauri.

 💬 Ask me about Software Architecture, Information Security, Django, Python, TypeScript, React, Electron, NodeJS, Swift on iOS, Android, Arduino, IaS, AWS, Video Streaming, Technical leadership, awareness, and project management.
-Also, I like to talk about another programming languages like Elixir, Rust, Go, Scala, Haskell.
+Also, I like to talk about other programming languages like Elixir, Rust, Go, Scala, Haskell.

 🤔 I’m looking for help with building a network similar to OpenAI Codex.